Mustapha-Institute-Lb/auto_generator/ReadMe.md

-### A codebase to generate quranic videos on the go
+### A codebase to generate quranic videos on the go.

 #### Installation on Linux
 * install python